shravan188/how-i-learnt-x-in-y-days/gen_ai_learning_journey.md

 * PREcision is to PREgnancy tests as reCALL is to CALL center (refer 3)

 * Traditional RAG vs Agentic RAG : In traditional RAG, we retrieve the relevant documents once and feed it as context to the llm.
-In Agentic rag, the agent can do the retrieval process iteratively as many times as required until the relevant documents are retrieved, and then feed that as context.
+In Agentic rag, the agent can do the retrieval process iteratively as many times as required until the relevant documents are retrieved, and then feed that as context (iterative context refinement)

 ### Doubts
 1. Why does BM25 favour precision, and embedding retrieval favour recall?